Braves-Attempt/taxi/src/eth/example/HTG9200/fpga/README.md

 ## How to test

 Run `make program` to program the board with Vivado.

+LED D46 on the HTG-9200 indicates that the Si5341 PLL is locked and providing stable reference clocks to the transceivers.
+On the HTG-FMC-X6QSFP28 FMC+ board, LED D10 indicates that the Si5341 PLL is locked.

 To test the looped-back MAC, it is recommended to use a network tester like the Viavi T-BERD 5800 that supports basic layer 2 tests with a loopback.
 Do not connect the looped-back MAC to a network as the reflected packets may cause problems.